Viticulture (board game): Tuscany

 The Tuscany expansion set includes numerous modular additions to the base game.
 The Grande Worker module allows a player to place a worker on any action even if that move is not available at the time, eliminating the possibility that players miss necessary actions.
 It was later incorporated into the base game.
 The Mamas and Papas module varies the resources with which players start the game.
 The Properties module enables a player to sell a parcel of land for cash, which is difficult to acquire in the early phases of the base game.

 Other modules in the expansion set include Patronage, Advanced Visitors cards, New Visitors cards, and Structures cards.
 The latter enables a player to erect up to two special structures that add a victory point to the player's score and also provide additional game options for the player, such as a new action, a recurring bonus, or a residual at the end of each round.

 The Extended Board module replaces the main game board.
-It is a significant modification of the original board, with actions and bonuses shifted.
-It modifies the season and player wake-up track, and changes the game-ending condition to 25 victory points, as there are more ways in which players can earn them.
+It is a significant modification of the original board, adding the spring and autumn actions.
+It modifies the seasons and player wake-up track, and changes the game-ending condition to 25 victory points, as there are more ways in which players can earn them.

 The expansion also includes the Arboriculture and Formaggio expansions, which allow players to make fruits, olive oil, and cheese, as well as Mafia.

 The module Special Workers adds numerous worker types to the game, each with additional functions but also usable as standard workers.
 These are the chef, farmer, innkeeper, mafioso, merchant, messenger, oracle, politico, professore, soldato, and traveller.

 The Tuscany Essential Edition was later released in 2016, with only the three modules, the Extended Board, Special workers, and Structures, other variants were implemented in the Essential Edition.